Einsteinish/How-Fast-Can-Functions-Grow/README.md

 ![Table-Rev-2_x-Relative-Growth](images/Table-Rev-2_x-Relative-Growth.png)

-While exponential growth is fast,
+Exponential function grows very quickly:

 - $e^{10} \approx 22,026$
 - $e^{20} \approx 485,165,195$

-it is just the beginning of the hierarchy of rapidly growing functions.
+But it is just the beginning of the hierarchy of rapidly growing functions.

 ---